litebird/litebird_sim/docs/source/observations.rst

 Parallel applications
 ---------------------

-The only work that the :class:`.Observation` class actually does is handlying parallelism. ``obs.tod`` can be distributed over a ``n_blocks_det`` by ``n_blocks_time`` grid of MPI ranks.
+The only work that the :class:`.Observation` class actually does is handling parallelism. ``obs.tod`` can be distributed over a ``n_blocks_det`` by ``n_blocks_time`` grid of MPI ranks.
 The blocks can be changed at run-time.

-The coherence between the serial and parallel operations is achieved by distributing also the arrays of detector properties: each rank keep in memory only an interval of ``calibration_factors`` or ``wn_levels``, the same detector interval of ``tod``.
+The coherence between the serial and parallel operations is achieved by distributing also the arrays of detector properties: each rank keeps in memory only an interval of ``calibration_factors`` or ``wn_levels``, the same detector interval of ``tod``.

 The main advantage is that the example operations in the Serial section are